Mpox

 • Cover your lesions

-• Cover your lesions at all times.
+• Cover your lesions at all times

-• Avoid sexual contact.
+• Avoid sexual contact

 • Follow basic hygiene measures: wash your hands regularly and cover your nose and mouth when you sneeze or cough.

-• Inform your sexual partners and anyone else you’ve had contact with since your first symptoms.
-This part can be stressful, and that’s normal!
-Portail VIH/sida du Québec offers a free, anonymous notification service that can help you.
+• Inform your sexual partners and anyone else you’ve come into contact with since your first symptoms.

-Mpox and HIV
+mpox and HIV

-• Get vaccinated against mpox.
+• Get vaccinated against mpox

 The vaccine

-The success of the Québec vaccination campaign was made possible by 1) collaboration between the community sector, public health and private clinics, which were able to effectively reach gay and bisexual men and men who have sex with men, and 2) the response from the community, which heeded the call to get vaccinated.
-The vaccination campaign is still underway; you can make an appointment near you.
+The success of the vaccination campaign in Quebec was made possible by (1) the collaboration between the community, public health and private clinics, which were able to effectively reach gay, bisexual and men who have sex with men, and (2) the response of this community, which answered the call to be vaccinated.

 Pre-exposure vaccination